X-Lemon-X/Pilot_6_axis/README.md

   - str_passwd  =>  password of the wifi network made by the the Rc in setup mode
   - str_WIFI_(number 1-6)_S =>  SSID of the wifi network      (where number means priority from 1 to 6)
   - str_WIFI_(number 1-6)_P =>  Password of the wifi network
-the prefix means the type of the value the filed is expecting
+  - the prefix means the type of the value the field is expecting